ipfs/in-web-browsers/ADDRESSING.md

 ## Addressing with Native URL

-In future, subdomain convention will be replaced with native handler that provides the same origin-based guarantees:
+Where possible, subdomain convention should be replaced with native handler that provides the same origin-based guarantees:

     ipfs://{cidv1b32}/path/to/resource